NilFoundation/application/README.md

 =nil; Application provides an application environment, or start point to any people that want a basic infrastructure to build an system application on Windows or Unix Variants (e.g. Linux, MacOS).

+ This library intends to be put int [Boost](https://boost.org) sometime.

 ### Hello World (server)